IBM/aspera-cli/README.md

         --password=VALUE             User's password
-        --skip-format=ENUM           Skip this preview format: png, mp4 --folder-reset-cache=ENUM    Force detection of generated preview by refresh cache: [no], header, read --skip-types=VALUE           Skip types in comma separated list --previews-folder=VALUE      Preview folder in storage root
+        --skip-format=ENUM           Skip this preview format: png, mp4 --folder-reset-cache=ENUM    Force detection of generated preview by refresh cache: [no], header, read --skip-types=VALUE           Skip generation for those types of files (Array) --previews-folder=VALUE      Preview folder in storage root
-        --skip-folders=VALUE         List of folder to skip
-        --base=VALUE                 Basename of output for for test --scan-path=VALUE            Subpath in folder id to start scan in (default=/) --scan-id=VALUE              Folder id in storage to start scan in, default is access key main folder id
+        --skip-folders=VALUE         List of folder to skip (Array) --base=VALUE                 Basename of output for for test --scan-path=VALUE            Subpath in folder id to start scan in (default=/) --scan-id=VALUE              Folder id in storage to start scan in, default is access key main folder id